dabamos/dmpack/README.md

 ```

 Depending on which parts of the DMPACK library are used by third-party
 applications, additional shared libraries have to be linked.
+You probably have
+to pass the directory containing the DMPACK module files with argument `-I`.

 | Module         | Libraries     | Linker Libraries                                      |
 |----------------|---------------|-------------------------------------------------------|